krussll/etsysimplicity/_posts/2020-12-18-how-to-turn-etsy-auto-renew-off.md

 ---
 layout: post
-title:  "How to turn off auto-renew on Etsy Listings"
+title:  "How To Turn Off Auto-Renew On Your Etsy Listings | A COMPLETE GUIDE"
 categories: [ q-and-a ]
 author: reece
 image: assets/images/post-banners/etsy-turn-off-auto-renew.jpg